Blue zone

-A blue zone is a region in the world where people are claimed to have exceptionally long lives beyond the age of 100 due to a lifestyle combining physical activity, low stress, rich social interactions, a local whole foods diet, and low disease incidence.
+A blue zone is a region in the world where people are claimed to have exceptional longevity beyond the age of 100 due to a lifestyle combining physical activity, low stress, rich social interactions, a predominantly plant-based diet, and low disease incidence.
 The name blue zones derived simply during the original survey by scientists, who "used a blue pen on a map to mark the villages with long-lived population."

 Suggested blue zones include Okinawa Prefecture in Japan, Nuoro Province in Sardinia, Italy, the Nicoya Peninsula in Costa Rica, and Icaria, Greece.
-The concept of blue zones has been challenged by the absence of scientific evidence.
+Based on an absence of scientific evidence, the concept of blue zones is commonly challenged as unproven.
 Subsequent research contradicted initial claims, such as Okinawa, which experienced substantial decline in life expectancy during the 21st century, and Nicoya, where people born after 1930 did not have exceptional longevity compared to the broader national population.

 History

 A 1999 study of elderly people living on Sardinia found a prevalence of 13 centenarians per 100,000 population, indicating unusual longevity.
 A 2004 followup report showed that longevity was concentrated in the Nuoro province of Sardinia, specifically in its mountain regions where locally born men lived longer than those in the rest of Sardinia, although reasons for the longevity were unknown.

-Beginning in 2005 in collaboration with American author Dan Buettner, the list of blue zone regions was extended from Sardinia to include Okinawa, Nicoya in Costa Rica, and Icaria in Greece.
-Belgian demographer Michel Poulain, who coauthored the 2004 report on Sardinia's longevity, added the French Caribbean island of Martinique as a new blue zone in 2019, while Buettner subsequently added Loma Linda, United States in 2008—which was first featured in his 2005 National Geographic article on blue zones—and Singapore in 2023.
-However, only the initial four blue zones—Sardinia, Okinawa, Nicoya, and Icaria—are recognized mutually by Poulain and Buettner.
+Beginning in 2005, the list of blue zone regions was extended from Sardinia to include Okinawa, Nicoya in Costa Rica, and Icaria in Greece.
+Michel Poulain added Martinique as a possible blue zone in 2019, while Loma Linda, California and Singapore were discussed as possibilities later.